tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/aps-external-protocol-extender.md

 __public String getMessage()__

-Returns an error message.
+Returns an error messaging.
 This is also optional.

 __public boolean hasOptionalData()__